mnieber/gen/docs/code-generation-steps.rst

 .. code-block:: python

-    from moonleap import kebab_to_camel, kebab_to_snake, tags, Resource from .resources import Item
+    from moonleap import kebab_to_camel, kebab_to_snake, create, Resource from .resources import Item
     from dataclasses import dataclass